CLAIRLab-HAW/husky-offboard-base/README.md

   final entrypoints invoke
-- `/usr/local/bin/zenoh-connect.sh` — **THE one Zenoh router logic** shared by all containers (RMW check, `ZENOH_LOCAL=1` on the robot, `ROBOT_ZENOH_ENDPOINT` offboard). offboard + lite invoke it in their entrypoint;
+- `/usr/local/bin/zenoh-connect.sh` — **THE one Zenoh router logic** shared by all containers (RMW check, `ZENOH_LOCAL=1` on the robot, `ZENOH_STANDALONE=1` isolated local router for the zenoh mock demo, `ROBOT_ZENOH_ENDPOINT` offboard). offboard + lite invoke it in their entrypoint;
   the [app-runner](../app-runner/README.md) copies it via the build context.
   Changing Zenoh behavior = change only this file (rebuild + push the base).